richardatval/www.greatproject.org.uk/_posts/2018-05-25-a-new-definition-of-family.md

 thumbnail-image: /img/new-definition-families-GREAT-thumbnail.jpg
 layout: default
 published: true
-title: A new definition of family
+title: A refreshed definition of 'families'
 summary: >-
   In March we changed the way we define families when we decide who is eligible for the GREAT Project.